 We see that you have a strong commitment to ensuring public access to scientific knowledge.
 What inspired you to make such a wonderful and strong commitment to open science?

 Well, coming from a data science background, I’m hyper-aware of how easy it is to fool yourself with data.
 You can massage anything into a spurious result if you test enough hypotheses and pick your subgroups artfully.
-And really the best way to guard against that is to share the raw data so that people can run their own analyses.
+Really, the best way to guard against that is to share the raw data so that people can run their own analyses.
 Making science more open is how you make it more trustworthy.

 Is there a publically viewable list of the targets that you are interested in testing?